hedyhli/gelim/README.md

 Thanks for trying out this quickstart tutorial, there is still much to explore.
 Type in **`help`** from the prompt and check out the commands, have fun!

+## Navigating a page/document

+Everything in page rendering is handled with less(1). less is called with opptions specified from your config file. gelim has no intervention in pre-processing any keys.

+Hence, anything that works in less should work normally when less is called by gelim.

+Useful navigation keys include: `d`/`u`/`PgDn`/`PgUp`/`Space`.

+Useful keys for jumping to positions include: `g`/`G`.

+**In case you've never used a pager before, please keep calm under the circumstance of realizing that ctrl-c/ctrl-d does not quit.
+Please press `q` :P**

 ## Config

 For people on a Unix system it will look for configuration in `~/.config/gelim/config.toml`.